 Nikhil Autar is a 25 year old ex cancer-patient, medical student, cancer researcher and entrepreneur from Sydney.
 He is founder of “Get To Sleep Easy”, a medical device social enterprise aiming to increase patient safety, in an affordable, automatic manner.
 Nikhil used his winnings from his poker career to found Get To Sleep Easy, and they’ve already developed a device which converts any bed into a hospital bed for less than a tenth of the price.
 Their aim is to use profits to create a smarter, safer health system, internationally.

 Sakshi is a 24 year old social entrepreneur from Melbourne.
-She founded ‘Malaika Made’, which aims to alleviate relative poverty through education and dignified employment opportunities.
+She founded ‘Humanism’, which aims to alleviate relative poverty through education and dignified employment opportunities.
 They currently provide 15 women from rural Pondicherry, with textiles education and dignified employment.
 The women make and screen print personalised tote and string bags from recycled material and organic cotton.
 Sakshi is also involved in local gender equity initiatives and recently won the ‘2018 Sir John Monash Award for Outstanding Leadership’ for her consistent work.

 Samantha is a 21 year old human rights advocate from Melbourne.
 Having worked in social enterprise, youth development and policy research, she’s particularly interested in finding creative ways to tackle social issues.
 After noticing a relaying dilemma her generation faces when deciding what to wear, she founded Stitch Up.
 It’s a tailoring service that rekindles old school habits of mending what you have instead of mindless churning through clothes in a quest for the perfect outfit.